-Peppermint is a well-known plant both the leaf and oil are used as medicine.
+Peppermint is a well-known plant wheel both the leaf and oil are useful as a medicine.

-You can also use it to treat a variety of digestive problems including nausea, vomiting, morning sickness, heartburn, IBS, cramps of the upper gastrointestinal tract and bile ducts, upset stomach, diarrhea, bacterial overgrowth of the small intestine, and gas.
+You can also use it to treat various digestive problems, including nausea, vomiting, morning sickness, heartburn, IBS, cramps of the upper gastrointestinal tract and bile ducts, upset stomach, diarrhea, bacterial overgrowth of the small intestine, and gas.

-Peppermint oil can be applied to the skin for headache, muscle pain, nerve pain, toothache, inflammation of the mouth, various joint conditions, allergic rash, bacterial and viral infections and relaxing the colon during barium enemas.
+Peppermint oil applies to the skin for headache, muscle pain, nerve pain, toothache, inflammation of the mouth, various joint conditions, an allergic rash, bacterial and viral infections, and relaxing the colon during barium enemas.

-It’s worth noting that in 1990 the FDA banned the sale of peppermint oil as an over the counter drug for use as a digestive aid because its effectiveness had not been proven.
+It’s worth noting that in 1990 the FDA banned the sale of peppermint oil as an over the counter drug for use as a digestive aid because its effectiveness is not proven.

-Today it is sold as a dietary supplement, so the FDA does not have to prove it’s effective for it to be marketed.
+Today it is sold as a dietary supplement, so the FDA does not have to prove it’s effective for it to be on the market.
 Peppermint oil seems to work by reducing spasms in the digestive tract.
 It may also help slow memory decline in older adults.

-Both peppermint and peppermint oil are likely safe when taken in amounts common found in food and when taken and medicinal amounts or applied to the skin.
+Both peppermint and peppermint oil are likely safe when taken in amounts commonly found in food and when taken in medicinal doses or applied to the skin.

-The leaf is considered safe when it is used for medicine for up to 8 weeks.
+The leaf is safe when used as medicine for up to 8 weeks.

-The safety of using peppermint leaf over the long-term is unknown.
+The safety of using peppermint leaves over the long-term is unknown.

 When taken in pill form, peppermint is coated with an enteric coating to prevent contact with the stomach.
-It’s possibly safe for children 8 years of age and older.
+It’s possibly safe for children eight years of age and older.